benjaminion/upgrading-ethereum-book/src/book.md

 \end{flalign}
 $$

 The $T$ here is the total increments of the whole active validator set, so this is a large number.
-The per-epoch reward is 32 times this.
+The per-epoch per-validator reward is 32 times this.

 The maximum issuance per epoch to sync committee members is then